Deploy a migration infrastructure

 Design the Azure network infrastructure

 Contoso's network configuration must make the hybrid deployment secure and scalable.
 Contoso is taking a long-term approach to this, designing virtual networks (VNets) to be resilient and enterprise ready.
 Learn more about planning VNets.

 To connect the two regions, Contoso will implement a hub-to-hub network model:

 - Within each region, Contoso will use a hub and spoke model.

 - To connect networks and hubs, Contoso will use Azure network peering.

-Azure provides network peering to connect VNets and hubs.
-Global peering allows connections between VNets/hubs in different regions.
-Local peering connects VNets in the same region.
-VNet peering provides several advantages:
+Azure network peering connects virtual networks and hubs.
+Global peering allows connections between virtual network or hubs in different regions.
+Local peering connects virtual networks in the same region.
+Virtual network peering provides several advantages:

 - Network traffic between peered VNets is private.

 - Traffic between the VNets is kept on the Microsoft backbone network.
 No public internet, gateways, or encryption is required in the communication between the VNets.

 - Peering provides a default, low-latency, high-bandwidth connection between resources in different VNets.